timpaul/form-extractor-prototype/README.md

 It uses the [Claude 3 LLM](https://claude.ai) model by Anthropic.

-It generates the structue in JSON, following the schema used by [GOV.UK Forms](https://www.forms.service.gov.uk/).
+It replicates the form structue in JSON, following the schema used by [GOV.UK Forms](https://www.forms.service.gov.uk/).

 It then uses that to generate a multi-page web form in the GOV.Uk style.